tucab/ruby-testing/README.md

+# Playing around with ruby to understand it better

-I have decided to make this repo public to both document my learning of Ruby and to maybe help other people to do the same.
+I have decided to make this repo public to both document my learning of Ruby and maybe help other people to do the same.